csabapalfi/pagespeed-insights-scripts/README.md

 ## `pagespeed-score` cli

-Command line toolkit to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.
+`pagespeed-score` is a module contained in this repe.
+It's a command line toolkit to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 ```
 $ npx pagespeed-score https://www.google.com